weizhu365/MoCCA-ParallelCluster/README.md

 # Complete documentation for Perl, including FAQ lists, should be found on
 # this system using "man perl" or "perldoc perl".
 If you have access to the
 # Internet, point your browser at http://www.perl.org/, the Perl Home Page.

+### Check the spaced used by the conda installation
+du -hs /efs/miniconda3/
+# 4.0G    /efs/miniconda3/
 ```

-We found that the singularity version installed by conda cannot work well with the snakemake pipeline.
+We noticed that the singularity version installed by conda cannot work well with the snakemake pipeline.
 So we put its installation in the bootstrap script, as described in the section below.

 ### 4. Install MoCCA-SV pipeline
 The details of the MoCCA-SV pipeline is available at [github](https://github.com/NCI-CGR/MoCCA-SV).